intj-t/intj-t/README.md

 * Religion and Biology are acedemic axioms and Mathematics hold proofs and some axioms
 * Own a Patent throgh Microsoft's .NET patent promise
 * Saving up for a XKL TOAD-2, DEC System a new Mac Pro, vtVAX from AVT and running BSD 4.3Reno for VAX on x86 and a new HP Z8 Desktop and Microsoft, HP, and Apple Software in a renewable invesetment vehicle
+* Your Unisys UNIX is in your Walnut Creek collection.
 * I have a lot is recognizied capital gains from Microsoft and Macromedia because I was a share holder using COCOMO II, options, and accounts recievable. zi paid for Microsoft Money Plus and have a 1M capital return.
 * Recentley signed a Hollywood Partner Contract as a Engineer
 * I think crytocurrenccy is a joke